 If you feel the timing might be right for a debt elimination effort, there are a few initial steps you should consider.

 Gather the facts on your debt and capital needs: You will need to share detailed information with your congregation regarding how and why the debt was incurred, the terms of your loan agreements, and the financial impact of returning these savings to ministry funding.
-Many have joined your congregation since you took on the debt while others have simply forgotten the details.
-Telling the story of why the debt was incurred, the impact the projects have had and the financial details of your loan with your congregation will help to establish the trust and transparency that is essential to success.
+Many have joined your congregation since you took on the debt, while others have forgotten the details.
+Telling the story of why the debt was incurred, the impact the projects have had, and the financial details of your loan with your congregation will help to establish the trust and transparency that is essential to success.
 The same is true for renovation and capital improvements.
 You will need reliable cost estimates of the upgrades and renovations you want to test in your donor alignment and feasibility study.
-It is critical that your donors be able to visualize how your ministries will be improved through capital giving.
+It is crucial that your donors can visualize how your ministries will be enhanced through capital giving.
 When you share this impact, put a face on it by telling the story of a life that will be changed.

 Engage your Ministry and Financial Leaders: Before making any decisions about a debt elimination effort or new capital funding initiatives, gather your ministry and financial leaders and share your vision for the sole purpose of gathering their wisdom and feedback.
-Whether you meet one-on-one or in a group, in-person, or via Zoom, be sure to outline the specifics of what you hope to accomplish through your campaign.
+Whether you meet one-on-one or in a group, in person or via Zoom, be sure to outline the specific objectives you hope to achieve through your campaign.
 When you invite their feedback, you are also gaining their buy-in and support.
 Your ministry and financial leaders have already demonstrated their investment in your church.
 Inviting them into the conversation regarding the church’s future will ensure their continued engagement.

 One thing is clear.
 No matter how much we desire to, we will never go back to “the way we have always done it.”
 The changes created by the pandemic necessitate the need for experimenting with new and creative ideas.